fabio-miranda/fabio-miranda.github.io/courses/cs424-spring-2025/assignment-3/assignment-3.md

 #### Deliverables

-In this project, there will be four deliverables:
+In this project, there will be three deliverables:

 1) A [markdown document](https://www.markdownguide.org/getting-started/) (``.md``), with a short description, screenshots, videos, or GIFs of each visualization you created in the tasks.
 The visualization description should cover the attributes being visualized and (for Task 2) the interaction mechanisms and methods that were implemented.
 Provide pointers to the Jupyter Notebooks that you used to transform or preprocess the data. **You should leverage your sketches as much as possible as a starting point for your visualizations**.
 The document should be uploaded to the root of your GitHub project, with the name README.md (so that it is displayed by default by GitHub).
 The visualization descriptions should cover: